 The role of the virtual school is to promote the education of all Norfolk’s children and young people in care, wherever they may be placed.
 The team is the statutory lead (Children and Families Act 2014) and will support and challenge:

 - Other relevant partners

-This ensures that looked after children and young people have the best possible education and outcomes.
+This ensures that children and young people in care have the best possible education and outcomes.